KQM-git/TCL/docs/characters/dendro/traveler-dendro.md

 **Notes**

-* Lumine is the female traveler.
+* Lumine is the female Traveler.
+* MV/s are calculated using the shortest possible frames without any animation cancels, for different cancels see [below](#frames).

 </TabItem>